carbon-design-system/carbon-website-archive/src/content/guidelines/typography/overview.md

 tabs: ['Overview', 'Product', 'Editorial']
 ---

-<page-intro>Typography is used to create clear hierarchies, useful organizations, and purposeful alignments that guide users through the product and experience.</page-intro>
+<page-intro>When used properly, typography can help create clear hierarchies, organize information, and guide users through the product or experience.</page-intro>

 ## Typeface: IBM Plex

-Carbon uses the new IBM open-sourced typeface, IBM Plex.
+Carbon uses the new open-sourced typeface, IBM Plex.
 It has been carefully designed to meet IBM's needs as a global technology company and reflect IBM's spirit, beliefs and design principles.
 IBM Plex can be accessed and downloaded from the [Plex GitHub Repo](https://github.com/ibm/plex).

 <type-weight type="types"></type-weight>